sensu/sensu-docs/content/sensu-core/1.1/guides/securing-redis.md

 * 16379 For clustered Redis instances
 * 26379 For Sential instances

-We recommend first binding to the host IP address instead of binding to all IP's on the host.
+We recommend binding to the host IP address instead of binding to all IP's on the host.
 This can be accomplished by configuring `bind` to the IP address in `/etc/redis/redis.conf`:

 {{< highlight shell >}}
 bind 192.168.50.41